Windows OS Hub

 • How to Force Uninstall All Built-in UWP Apps on Windows

-Remove the Built-in Windows Store App from the Settings GUI
+Remove the Built-in Microsoft Store App from the Settings GUI

-The user can remove a built-in universal application from their profile from the Settings panel.
+The user can remove a built-in universal Microsoft Store app from their profile from the Settings panel.
 Navigate to Settings -> Apps -> Installed apps.
 Find the app in the list and click Uninstall.

 Remove native Windows apps from Settings